Progressive Disclosure for Layered Agent Definitions¶

 | Tool-specific instructions | No | Yes |

-For sub-agents spawned at scale, this compounds: each one inheriting a bloated definition multiplies the waste across the entire fan-out.
+For sub-agents spawned at scale, this compounds.
+Each one that inherits a bloated definition multiplies the waste across the whole fan-out.

 Implementation¶